 Study your financial structure.
 Does it fully support your business’ overall strategy?
 Is it agile to overcome any financial distress that may come?

 It’s a cliché that finance teams are primarily focused on budgeting, planning, and reporting.
-Tying it down with the vital aspects of the business, this allows you to create more value for each facet by investing more money where you can have more ROI.
+Tying it down with the vital aspects of the business, allows you to create more value for each facet by investing more money where you can have more ROI.
 If this fusion of financial and operational models works, you can drive forward the organization’s strategy gradually, and create stronger and more connected internal systems.
 Finance then gives a sense of direction for the business’ goal.

 Preparing for digitalisation

 According to McKinsey, CFOs are challenged to adopt a fully-digital working environment.
 Change management leads the technological changes inside the company, and both stakeholders and the workforce should be completely informed and comfortable with any changes going around.

 Having the right mix of accounting technology can potentially have a great deal of positive returns.
 So instead of having different spreadsheets showing different financial records, you only have a coherent and original version of the transactions, kept in a secure and convenient hub, which is the cloud.